Way & Bar: History

 As with Barrett's solo album Call of the Wild and single "A Shot of Red Eye", the album was recorded at Barrett's Place; a farm at Gawcott, just off Aylesbury.

 The intro of DK 50/80 is a sample of two girls from a band called Sausage singing "K.D.
 80/50 / You’re so nifty / K.D.
 80/50 / You’re so nifty / Tie her up / Tie her down / Turn her over / Turn her ‘round." reversed.
 Sausage was headed by Ken Liversausage, a collaborator of Barrett's; both of them appeared on the Aylesbury Goes Flaccid compilation.

 "DK 50/80" was created in the studio in such a way that it cannot be performed live easily.
 Otway sang into a microphone wired up to a delay unit synced up to the bass-drum synth, thus when he sang "Did you...", the unit would output that line directly after.
 However, during the 'Tent Tour' Barrett would sing the lyrics backwards.

+The Chinese text which appears on the front cover of the DK 50/80 single reads "界色" or roughly translated in English as "Boundary Colour".